-IDC's IaaS and Hosting Infrastructure Services examines the dynamics of the rapidly evolving hosting and data center/colocation services market.
-Managed hosting and cloud infrastructure services are converging as businesses incorporate IaaS into increasingly hybrid IT deployment approaches.
-Hybrid IaaS/hosting services provide a more flexible and optimization-oriented approach to the strategic issues of IT and business transformation as well as a tactical approach to specific projects such as digital media delivery, ecommerce/Web presence, and distributed enterprise applications.
-IDC's IaaS and Hosting Infrastructure Services explores end users' evolution from standalone hosting and IaaS toward hybrid IT environments, analyzes market trends related to multicloud deployment, and tracks shifts in the service provider landscape, including partnerships between "traditional" hosting providers and the hyperscale IaaS giants.
+IDC's Hosting and Colocation Services examines the dynamics of the rapidly evolving hosting and data center/colocation services market.
+Managed hosting and cloud infrastructure services are converging as businesses incorporate hybrid IT architecture.
+Managed hosting and neutral colocation services provide a more flexible and optimization-oriented approach to the strategic and practical issues of establishing such as digital and ecommerce/web presence and leveraging distributed cloud applications.
+IDC's Hosting and Colocation Services explores end users' evolution from standalone hosting and toward hybrid IT environments, analyzes market trends related to hybrid and multicloud access, and tracks shifts in the service provider landscape, including partnerships between "traditional" hosting providers and the hyperscale IaaS giants.

 - Managed hosting and dedicated hosted private cloud